-Item No. Interval Item to be Checked or Serviced Procee dure Equipment Not Ready/ Available If: c.
-Check comfort latch for proper operation, cracks, or damage. cracked, or broken.
-Comfort latch is bro- ken, or does not lock in place easi- ly, and does not release by tugging down on webbing. d.
+Item No. Interval Item to be Checked or Serviced Procee dure Equipment Not Ready/ Available If: C. Check comfort latch for proper operation, cracks, or damage. cracked, or broken.
+Comfort latch is bro- ken, or does not lock in place easily, and does not release by tugging down on webbing. d.
 Check latch and buckle for wear, deformation, damage, or broken casing.
 Molded plastic around buckle/latch is de- formed, cracked, or broken. e.
 Check latch and buckle for proper operation.
 Buckle/latch do not en- gage with a solid sound- ing "click" and/or do not release freely when button on buckle is pushed.

-Item No. Interval Item to be Checked or Serviced Pro осес dure Equipment Not Ready/ Available If: f.
+Item No. Interval Item to be Checked or Serviced Pro oceo dure Equipment Not Ready/ Available If: f.
 Check that retractor is not locked up, and pays out/reels in webbing properly.
 Retractor does not op- erate prop- erly or re- tractor cov- er is cracked/ broken. g.
 Check all seat belt mounting hardware for looseness and other damage.
 Seat belt hardware is loose, missing, rusted, corroded, or damaged.
 2. eck four-point seat belt stem as follows: a.
 Check seat belt strap webbing wear, tears, fraying, etc. Webbing is cut, frayed or exces- sively worn.

-Item No. Interval Item to be Checked or Serviced Procedure Equipment Not Ready/ Available If: 7114114114111 b.
-Check latch and buckle for proper operation, wear, deformation, damage, and broken casing.
-Buckle/latch does not en- gage with a solid- sounding "click" and/ or does not -- ---- -- --
+Item No. Interval Item to be Checked or Serviced Procedure Equipment Not Ready/ Available If: 1 b.
+Check latch and buckle proper operation, wear, deformation, damage, a broken casing. does not en- -- -- --------------

 Item No. Interval Item to be Checked or Serviced Procedure Equipment Not Ready/ Available If: release freely when button is pushed.
 Molded plastic around buckle/latch is de- formed, cracked, or broken. c.
 Check all seat belt retractors are not locked up and pay out/reel in webbing straps properly.
-Retractor(s) do not oper- ate proper- ly, or retrac- tor cover(s) are cracked/ broken. d.
+Retractor(s) do not operate properly, or retractor cover(s) are cracked/ broken. d.
 Check all seat belt mounting hardware for looseness and other damage.
 Hardware is loose, missing, rusted, corroded, or damaged.
-14 Before Seats Check operation of seat adjusting mechanisms.
-(WP 0022) Seat adjust- ment mech- anism bro- ken or miss- ing.
+15 Before Seats Check operation of seat adjusting mechanisms.
+(WP 0023) Seat adjust- ment mech- anism bro- ken or miss- ing.